 The idea is that we need to learn the same thing at spaced intervals if we want to encode it into our long-term memory.
 For example, if I were learning a song on the guitar, I’d practice it on day one, the following day, one month later, and six months later.
 And by spacing out the practice of this thing, eventually it’s going to become muscle memory.
 So I won’t need to practice it very much anymore to be able to play it whenever I want.

 If you want to use spaced repetition in your own learning – especially fact-based learning – there are some great apps you can use.
 I personally enjoy Anki.
 It’s an incredible app that completely revolutionised my experience of med school.
-It does have a bit of a learning curve though, so if you want to give it a go you can check out my Skillshare class, which teaches you some basics along with some advanced tips on how to use the app.
+It does have a bit of a learning curve though, so if you want to give it a go you can check out my video below.

 👨🏫 9.
 Teach What You’re Learning